It doesn’t seem that long ago……….back in the 1960s and 1970s, when we couldn’t wait for that magical night in October – Hallowe’en!

-Kraft Caramels were always a popular treat and many of the neighbours would throw a handful into our pillowcases, along with some pumpkin teeth candies.
+Kraft Caramels were a popular treat, and many of the neighbours would throw a handful into our pillowcases, along with some pumpkin teeth candies.

-Our Mother often made caramel apples with the apples from our orchard.
+Our Mother often made caramel apples, with fresh apples from our orchard.

-One of our favourite treats on Hallowe’en were Mother’s caramel popcorn balls.
-She would make them, let them dry on a cookie sheet, and wrap them in plastic before handing them out at our front door.
+One of our favourite treats on Hallowe’en were Mother’s homemade caramel popcorn balls.
+She mixed freshly-popped popcorn, with the melted caramels, in a big metal pot, on top of the old stove.
+She shaped them into a ball, let them dry on a cookie sheet, and wrapped them in plastic, before handing them out at our front door.

 The lamp is lit,